Convergence properties of pseudo-marginal Markov chain Monte Carlo algorithms: Ordering of the marginal and pseudo-marginal algorithms

 In order to facilitate the comparison of $P$ and $\tilde{P}$ we follow \cite{andrieu-roberts} and introduce an auxiliary transition probability $\bar{P}$ which is defined on the same space as the pseudo-marginal kernel $\tilde{P}$ and is reversible with respect to $\tilde{\pi}$,

-Application of Lemma \ref{lem:mean-acc-rate} leads to the generic result below, which in turn implies an order between the expected acceptance rates (Corollary \ref{cor:acc-prob-order}) and the asymptotic variances (Theorem \ref{thm:as-var-order}) of the marginal and pseudo-marginal algorithms. \begin{proposition} Let $g:\mathsf{X}^2\to [0,\infty)$ be a symmetric measurable function, that is such that $g(x,y)=g(y,x)$ for all $x,y\in\mathsf{X}$.
-Define
+Application of Lemma~\ref{lem:mean-acc-rate} leads to the generic result below, which in turn implies an order between the expected acceptance rates (Corollary~\ref {cor:acc-prob-order}) and the asymptotic variances (Theorem~\ref{thm:as-var-order}) of the marginal and pseudo-marginal algorithms.